The best free parental control software

-WebFilter Pro is a cloud-based add-on for Chrome and Firefox that adds filters to web browsing.
+WebFilter Pro is a cloud-based parental control add-on for Chrome and Firefox that adds filters to web browsing.
 It can block malware, adult content including drug, guns and other inappropriate content, proxy servers, known spam sources, social networks and media streaming sites.

 You can add your own sites to the blocklist and to the whitelist, but there's a fairly big Achilles Heel here: while there's password protection to stop the kids from overriding your settings, there's nothing to stop them from simply disabling or uninstalling the extension altogether.
 That means the add-on does a decent job, but it's not one for older children.

 An older program, but handy if you still use Windows 7 or earlier